analyticascent/data-syllabus/README.md

 #### B. General Assembly:

 I should say early on that this is a course I already took.
-I just want to review the lessons again and fork each of the Ipython notebooks into different use cases.
+I just want to review the lessons again and fork each of the Ipython notebooks into different use cases to better understand the techniques they cover.

 1. Introduction to Data Science